Quartile Calculator – IQR Calculator

 How to Find Quartiles

 In statistics, quartiles mark the boundaries or divisions of a data set into four equally sized groups.
+Quartiles are one of the most commonly used kinds of quantiles, which is the more generic term for numbers that partition a set of data into equally sized segments.

 Given a set of ordered data, when it is split up into four equal groups, the quartiles are the three values that separate each of the groups.

-The second quartile is actually the median of the data, and it’s denoted Q2.
+The second quartile is also the median of the data, and it’s denoted Q2.
 The median is a quartile marking the division that separates the upper and lower halves of the data.
 It represents the 50th percentile, so 50% of the data will be below this quartile.

 - Q1 – first quartile – 25th percentile of the data